 The Panel Executive (the "Executive") has established a procedure pursuant to which it will agree not to apply the Takeover Code (the "Code") to a particular transaction where the company subject to the Code has very few shareholders and it would be inappropriate or unduly onerous to apply the Code - a so-called "Code waiver".
 A Code waiver will only be granted following consultation with the Executive so that the Executive can ensure that certain safeguards are observed.
-These safeguards include written confirmations from each of the shareholders in the Code being disapplied in respect of the transaction in question.
-A copy of the Executive's proforma Code waiver letter is attached.
+These safeguards include written confirmations from each of the shareholders in the Code company that their rights under the Code have been explained to them and that they consent to the Code being disapplied in respect of the transaction in question.
+A copy of the Executive's pro forma Code waiver letter is attached.